xerial/sbt-sonatype/README.md

 ### Basic Commands
 * __sonatypePrepare__
-  * Drop (if exists) and create a new staging repository using `sonatypeSessionName` as a unique key
+  * Drop (if exists) and create a new staging repository using `sonatypeSessionName` as a unique key.
+  * This will update `sonatypePublishTo` setting.
   * For cross-build projects, make sure running this command only once at the beginning of the release process.
-Then run `sonatypeOpen` for each build to reuse the already created stging repository.
+  * If you need to parallelize artifact uploads, run `sonatypeOpen` before each upload to reuse the already created stging repository.
 * __sonatypeOpen__
+ * This command is necessary only when you need to parallelize `publishSigned` task.
+For small/medium-size projects, using only `sonatypePrepare` would work.
-  * Open the existing staging repository using `sonatypeSessionName` as a unique key.
+ * This opens the existing staging repository using `sonatypeSessionName` as a unique key.
 If it doesn't exist, create a new one.
 It will update`sonatypePublishTo`
-  * This command is useful to run `publishSigned` task in parallel.
 * __sonatypeRelease__ (repositoryId)?
   * Close (if needed) and promote a staging repository.
 After this command, the uploaded artifacts will be synchronized to Maven central.